-Indeed, the non take-up for this new rent allowance as observed on early 2018 is still high, out of beneficiaries of the guaranteed minimum income who are informed on a more systematic basis and may still benefit from the former system.
-Therefore, the former support system is maintained in EUROMOD since 2016, and the new one taken into account for receivers of the guaranteed minimum income only and up to the extent that the new benefit is higher than the former one.
+Indeed, the non take-up for this new rent allowance as observed on early 2017 is very high, out of beneficiaries of the guaranteed minimum income who are informed on a more systematic basis and may still benefit from the former system.
+Therefore, the former support system is maintained in EUROMOD for the year 2016, and the new one taken into account for receivers of the guaranteed minimum income only and up to the extent that the new benefit is higher than the former one.